Bacalar Lagoon Mexico: The Complete Travel Guide

 What does the name “Bacalar” mean?

-The name Bacalar comes from the Mayan Syancaan Bacalal, (syan = birth) Bacalal = place of reeds.
+The name Bacalar comes from the Mayan Syancaan Bacalal (syan = birth) Bacalal = place of reeds.

 Is Bacalar growing in a healthy way?

-Despite the indisputable beauty of Bacalar Lake, this destination has been developing as a touristy place only in the past few years but very quickly.
+Despite the indisputable beauty of Bacalar Lake, this destination has been developing as a touristy place only in the past few years, but very quickly.

-So in this post, I will also speak about the contamination situation and how we as tourists, can contribute to the preservation of this natural miracle (see the last section of this post).
+So in this post, I will also speak about the contamination situation and how we as tourists can contribute to the preservation of this natural miracle (see the last section of this post).

-Is it Bacalar Lagoon Safe?
+Is the Bacalar Lagoon Safe?

 Is Bacalar safe for a solo female traveler?

-How to get to Bacalar Mexico
+How to get to Bacalar, Mexico

-Getting to Bacalar is very easy whether you decide to rent a car or get on a Bus.
+Getting to Bacalarย is very easy, whether you decide to rent a car or get on a Bus.
 Let’s explore the different ways so that you can decide what’s best for you.

 Getting to Bacalar by car

-Renting a car is a great option, actually my favorite one because it gives you the freedom to move around Bacalar and visit all its spectacular hidden beaches.
+Renting a car is a great option, actually my favorite one, because it gives you the freedom to move around Bacalar and visit all its spectacular hidden beaches.

 I recommend you check out my practical guide on driving in Mexico if you have any concerns.

-Consider that from Tulum to Bacalar Lagoon is a little more than 3 hours by car while the bus from Tulum to Bacalar will take about 4 to 5 hours.
+Consider that from Tulum to Bacalar Lagoon is a little more than 3 hours by car, while the bus from Tulum to Bacalar will take about 4 to 5 hours.

 Discover Cars Mexico Review